Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: The Curse of Diversity Collapse

 Since the \textit{on-policy gradient} is calculated as an expectation over the current policy $\pi_\theta$, as soon as $\pi_\theta$ shifts slightly toward a high-reward region, the model starts sampling from that region more frequently.
-The KL constraint only provides a push-back signal for samples generated from $\pi_\theta$.
-Since the model stops seeing the low-reward but diverse regions, the gradient signal for those regions vanishes.
-Similar evidence can be found in~\citep{ye2025data}.
-The on-policy nature often drives the model to exploit out-of-distribution regions from the data manifold, where $\pi_{\text{ref}}$ lacks sufficient coverage and fails to provide reliable regularization.
-Multi-step Markovian sampling exacerbates this issue as the discrepancy accumulates progressively throughout the sequential denoising trajectory.

-The preceding analysis reveals that diversity collapse is: i) a fundamental mathematical limit inherent in the objective formulation (Eqs.~\ref{eq:pi_opt}-\ref{eq:beta_to_zero}), and ii) a manifestation of the local minima problem within the optimization landscape (Eq.~\ref{eq:gradient}).
-Figure~\ref{fig:collapse} provides corresponding empirical evidence.
-Mitigating this curse is a prerequisite for scaling RL compute in versatile image generation.
+The KL constraint provides a push-back signal only for samples generated by $\pi_\theta$; once low-reward yet diverse regions are no longer sampled, their gradient signal vanishes, consistent with observations in~\citep{ye2025data}.
+As an on-policy method, RL further drives the model toward out-of-distribution regions where $\pi_{\mathrm{ref}}$ offers insufficient coverage and weak regularization, an effect amplified by multi-step Markovian sampling as discrepancies accumulate along the denoising trajectory.
+This analysis shows that diversity collapse arises from (i) a fundamental limitation of the objective formulation (Eqs.~\ref{eq:pi_opt}–\ref{eq:beta_to_zero}) and (ii) local minima in the optimization landscape (Eq.~\ref{eq:gradient}), as empirically validated in Figure~\ref{fig:collapse}, making its mitigation essential for scaling RL compute toward versatile image generation.